Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

 Scaling
 ^^^^^^^

-Once can also scale the service by updating the number of *replicas* of a service.
-Let's scale the ``webapp_web`` service to 2 replicas.
+Service can be scaled up and down by updating the number of *replicas*.
+Let's scale the ``webapp_web`` service to 2 replicas:

 .. code-block:: bash